liferay/liferay-docs/userGuide/en/chapters/14-configuring-liferay-properties.markdown

 	portlet.url.append.parameters=false

-Set this to true to allow portlet URLs to generate with an anchor tag.
+Set this to `true` to allow portlet URLs to generate with an anchor tag.

 	portlet.url.anchor.enable=false

 JSR 286 specifies that portlet URLs are escaped by default.
-Set this to false to provide for better backwards compatibility.
+Set this to `false` to provide for better backwards compatibility.

-If this is set to true, but a specific portlet application requires that its portlet URLs not be escaped by default, then modify `portlet.xml` and set the container runtime option `javax.portlet.escapeXml` to false.
+If this is set to `true`, but a specific portlet application requires that its portlet URLs not be escaped by default, then modify `portlet.xml` and set the container runtime option `javax.portlet.escapeXml` to `false`.

 	portlet.url.escape.xml=false

 #### Preferences

-Set the following to true to validate portlet preferences on startup.
+Set the following to `true` to validate portlet preferences on startup.

 	preference.validate.on.startup=false